maximgv3/WMS/README.md

 A mini warehouse management app built with SwiftUI.
 The current implementation focuses on a warehouse picking flow: an operator receives a task, reviews a short onboarding flow, sees the current item, scans a numeric label code, handles missing or replacement items, moves to the next item, and finishes the task.

 Picking is the first implemented module.
-The app also includes a profile tab draft and is designed to grow into a larger warehouse app with additional modules such as Receiving, Putaway, Inventory, and other warehouse operations.
+The app also includes a Profile tab with asynchronously loaded mock data and is designed to grow into a larger warehouse app with additional modules such as Receiving, Putaway, Inventory, and other warehouse operations.

 ## Project Status